MONSTER BLOOD

 The ultimate plot turned out to be that Aunt Dorothy’s cat was really a witch who was keeping Dorothy as a prisoner in her own home.
 Sarabeth had even gone so far as to take away Dorothy’s hearing and inhibit her ability to communicate with the outside world.
 This part of the storyline was actually creepy and could have worked in a different book.
 In order to make that plot fit in with the Monster Blood, however, required some baffling logic.

 You see, Sarabeth felt threatened by Evan.
-She therefore cursed the otherwise harmless Monster Blood when Evan and Andy brought it home from the old toy store.
+She, therefore, cursed the otherwise harmless Monster Blood when Evan and Andy brought it home from the old toy store.
 So, if you’re following me so far, Sarabeth’s plan was to make slime grow uncontrollably until it started bouncing around and absorbing people in order to get rid of Even so that she could get back to controlling Aunt Dorothy in peace?
 Her logic and motives here are pretty terrible.
 Evan was just visiting for a week while his parents went house shopping.
 All Sarabeth had to do was lay low and wait… for a week.

 A better title for this story might have been something like The Witch’s Curse.
 Maybe Evan could have accidentally uncovered some of Sarabeth’s secrets.
 Maybe Aunt Dorothy could have been leaving strange cries for help around the house.
 Maybe the Monster Blood could have been Sarabeth’s blood.
 The TV show adaptation actually made some improvements on how the Monster Blood tied to the larger plot, but it still ultimately suffered from the fact that growing green slime just isn’t that scary.
 Gross maybe, but not scary.

 It’s difficult to fathom how this book warranted more sequels than any other book in the series.
-I’m guessing that it’s badass title lead to it being a best seller, and thus justified returning.
+I’m guessing that its badass title lead to it being a bestseller and thus justified returning.
 At least we have a giant hamster to look forward to in Monster Blood II.

 Score Card